pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

 1. **Submit Host**

-   The host from where the workflows are submitted .
+   The host from where the workflows are submitted.
 This is where Pegasus and Condor DAGMan are installed.
-This is referred to as the **"local"** site in the site catalog .
+This is referred to as the **"local"** site in the site catalog.

 2. **Compute Site**

    The site where the jobs mentioned in the Abstract Workflow are executed.
 There needs to be an entry in the Site Catalog for every compute site.
-The compute site is passed to pegasus-plan using **--sites** option
+The compute site is passed to pegasus-plan using the **--sites** option.

 3. **Staging Site**

-   A site to which the separate transfer jobs in the executable workflow ( jobs with stage_in , stage_out and stage_inter prefixes that Pegasus adds using the transfer refiners) stage the input data to and the output data from to transfer to the final output site.
+   A site to which the separate transfer jobs in the executable workflow (jobs with stage_in , stage_out and stage_inter prefixes that Pegasus adds using the transfer refiners) stage the input data to and the output data from to transfer to the final output site.
 Currently, the staging site is always the compute site where the jobs execute.